hypre-space/hypre/src/docs/usr-manual/ch-ij.rst

    \end{array}
    \right]

-In the above example, the matrix is distributed accross the :math:`P` processes, :math:`0, 1, ..., P-1` by blocks of rows.
+In the above example, the matrix is distributed across the :math:`P` processes, :math:`0, 1, ..., P-1` by blocks of rows.
 Each submatrix :math:`A_p` is "owned" by a single process and its first and last row numbers are given by the global indices ``ilower`` and ``iupper`` in the ``Create()`` call below.